ChicagoDSA/chapter-website/_pages/en/new-members.md

 Representatives from our [campaigns](campaigns) and [working groups](working-groups) will present their work, invite folks to join, and collect names.

-{% include comp-button.html text="Find a New Member Orientation" link="https://teamup.com/ksc3uaa38o41o2vz8o?view=a&filterby=8816365" %}
+{% include comp-button.html text="Find the next *What is DSA?*" link="https://teamup.com/ksc3uaa38o41o2vz8o?view=a&filterby=8816365" %}

 #### Join Rose Buddies

-After attending an orientation, you'll receive [an invitation to join Rose Buddies](http://bit.ly/getrosebuddy).
+At the end of the orientation, we'll invite you to join Rose Buddies.
 Over a three-month period, a Chicago DSA mentor will:

 - Schedule check-ins
 - Answer your questions